LorenzoBaumgratz/LorenzoBaumgratz/README.md

 - 📫 How to reach me: lorenzobaumgratz@yahoo.com.br

 - Second semester of computer engineering at UFSC- Brazil
+- Administrative/Financial Director of EJEC (Junior Company of Computer Engineering)
 - English: fluent
 - Spanish: intermediary